 The daughter of tragic cruise ship traveller Suzanne Rees has revealed her mother's final text message.

-Last year, the 80-year-old's death made headlines after she got separated from her luxury Coral Adventurer cruise package around Australia.
+Last October, the 80-year-old's death made headlines after she got separated from her luxury Coral Adventurer cruise package around Australia.
 She was on an organised climb alongside fellow holidaymakers on Lizard Island at the time, neighbouring the Great Barrier Reef.

-Fatefully, Suzanne fell ill during the hike and was asked to make her way back down the mountain all alone.
+Fatefully, Suzanne fell ill during the hike and was allegedly asked to make her way back down the mountain all alone.
 She was never seen alive again.

 In a new interview with 60 Minutes, her daughter Katherine Rees recalled what transpired on that terrible day and how communication between the pair could've never foreshadowed what was to unfold.